 Federal advance child tax credit payments to families

 The recently passed American Rescue Plan Act of 2021 provides an expanded child tax credit for families with qualifying children that meet income qualifications.
 Half of this credit will be paid to families on a monthly basis, up to $300 per month per qualifying child, from July-December 2021.
 Noncitizens who file taxes using an ITIN (Individual Taxpayer Identification Number) may be eligible to receive the tax credit on behalf of their child dependents who have valid social security numbers and are U.S. citizens, U.S. nationals, or U.S. “resident aliens.”
 The Center for Law and Social Policy has information on how the expanded child tax credit applies to families with mixed immigration status.
 Visit the IRS website for more information on eligibility.

 Other benefits available to immigrants

-A number of government benefits are available regardless of immigration status.
-Please see the Massachusetts Law Reform Institute’s Benefits for All page for more information.
+A number of government benefits are available regardless of immigration status, including funds to help pay for rent provided through the Residential Assistance for Families in Transition (RAFT) program, Emergency Rental and Mortgage Assistance (ERMA) program, and Emergency Rental Assistance Program (ERAP).
+Please see the Massachusetts Law Reform Institute’s Benefits for All page or MassLegalHelp’s guide to help paying for rent for more information.
 It is also important to remember that some benefits, like TAFDC or welfare, may be available to some family members even if other family members are not eligible.